-Anyone over the age of 18 can become a FISHCARE volunteer.
-All you need is an interest in conserving our fisheries resources and be willing to help provide information to the fishing public.
+Anyone over the age of 18 can become a Fishcare Volunteer.
+All you need is an interest in conserving our fisheries resources and to be willing to help provide information to the fishing public.

-You may be invited to have a brief face-to-face meeting.
-Successful candidates will then attend a single day training course to increase your knowledge and awareness on the FISHCARE program and on recreational fishing issues.
+Once your application is received you may be invited to have a brief face-to-face meeting.
+Successful candidates will then attend a single day training course to increase their knowledge and awareness of the Fishcare Program and of recreational fishing issues.
 Training courses are usually held over the weekend.
 Interviews and courses are conducted as the need arises.

-FISHCARE volunteers are encourages to work as often as they like, but a minimum of 50 hours per year is requested.
+Fishcare Volunteers are encouraged to work as often as they like, but a minimum of 50 hours per year is requested.